 Chocolate poisoning will result in vomiting, diarrhoea, lack of appetite, irritability, rapid heart rate, tremors, and seizures.
 If ingested in large enough quantities, it can be fatal.
 If you suspect that your pet has eaten chocolate or is exhibiting any of these symptoms, contact your veterinarian immediately.

-Raisins, grapes, and currants are common ingredients in hot cross buns, and can cause acute kidney failure in some dogs.
-Whilst we still do not know what it is in these fruits that is responsible for this toxicity, we do know that some dogs are susceptible, while others are not.
+Raisins, grapes, and currants are common ingredients in hot cross buns, a favourite at Easter time.
+They can cause acute kidney failure in some dogs.
+Whilst we still do not know what it is in these fruits that are responsible for this toxicity, we do know that some dogs are susceptible, while others are not.
 Kidney failure is debilitating, expensive to treat, and often fatal.
-Keep raisins, as well as grapes and currants, well away from your dogs.
+Keep raisins, grapes and currants, well away from your dogs.

 Tip: A better choice?
 Try using paper, or even real grass!

-Those tiny baby chick toys, plastic eggs and bunnies may be good basket stuffers for your kids, but to your pets they look like a good snack.
+Those tiny baby chick toys, plastic eggs and bunnies may be good basket stuffers for your kids, but to your pets, they look like a good snack or something fun to play with.
 Small toys are a choking hazard and should be kept away from cats and dogs.
 Be sure baskets are kept off the ground, or pets are kept in another room while baskets are being unwrapped.

-Tip: Make sure all toys and parts are too big for your pet to fit in their mouth.
+Tip: Make sure all toys and parts are too big for your pet to fit in their mouth, otherwise keep them away.